juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 - New score displays/ trackers
 - A point system will be added to award more comptetive players
 - 2 player: one turn each round based mode will be added
+- keep track of total games won/lost
+- More sound effects